FlowFuse/website/design/index.md

 ## Social Media, Marketing & PR

-It's important we understand what we communicate, to who, how, and when.
+It's important we understand what we communicate, to whom, how, and when.
 This sets out our principles for social media, marketing, and PR communications.

 ### Content Types